adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 [![License](https://poser.pugx.org/mike42/escpos-php/license)](https://packagist.org/packages/mike42/escpos-php)
 [![Coverage Status](https://coveralls.io/repos/github/mike42/escpos-php/badge.svg?branch=development)](https://coveralls.io/github/mike42/escpos-php?branch=development)

 This project implements a subset of Epson's ESC/POS protocol for thermal receipt printers.
-It allows you to generate and print receipts with basic formatting, cutting, and barcodes on a compatible printer.
+It allows you to generate and echo receipts with basic formatting, cutting, and barcodes on a compatible printer.

 The library was developed to add drop-in support for receipt printing to any PHP app, including web-based point-of-sale (POS) applications.